pauldwhitman/uaegoldenvisa/README.md

 # Process

-A summary of the process
+A summary of the stages.
 1. Get GV nomination
 2. Apply for GV
 3. Change status
 4. Issue residence
 5. Residency and Identity Issuance

-## Part 1: Get GV nomination
+## Stage 1: Get GV nomination
 You need a GV nomination letter.
 There are multiple organisations that are authorised to give a GV nomination including

 * [Abu Dhabi Residents Office (ADRO)](https://www.adro.gov.ae/Visas/Types-of-Visas/Abu-Dhabi-Golden-Visa).
 If you are an Abu Dhabi resident who earns more than AED 30,000, this is likely your best route.